TowerfallAi/towerfall-ai/README.md

 **Note:** The server communicates with each connection independently, so you **have** to read the game_state from all of them (if you don't, the socket buffer can become full over time and the connection will eventually fail).

-`SimpleAgent` is a minimalist implementation of an agent that shows how to read the state, make a decision, and reply with actions.
-The code in [python/agents/simple_agents.py](./python/agents/simple_agents.py) is extensively explained with comments, so take some time to read it thoroughly.
+`SimpleAgent` class is a minimalist implementation of an agent that shows how to read the state, make a decision, and reply with actions.
+The code in [python/agents/simple_agent.py](./python/agents/simple_agent.py) is extensively explained with comments, so take some time to read it thoroughly.
 It is a good place to start by making small improvements, like:

 * Shoot in more directions.
 * Dodge arrows.